Best Oktoberfest Events All Around the World

 Where: Pearl North Park – Entry at NW Davis & NW 8th, Portland, Oregon

-With festival locations in London, England and Bristol, you can experience the UK’s great and flourishing craft beer scene.
+At the London Tobacco Dock you can experience the UK’s great and flourishing craft beer scene.
 Entrance has included unlimited small pours and festival beer glass.
+There are also local food vendors and regional music acts.
 If you’ve been to London Beer Week, put this beer festival on your beer bucket list.

 A superb German beer list along with German food offerings and live music make this event Atlanta’s Oktoberfest celebration.
-General admission has included a commemorative beer sampling glass to try any of the available beers.
+General admission has included a commemorative beer sampling glass to taste any of the dozens of available beers there.

 Where: Woodruff Park, Peachtree Street NE & Auburn Ave.
 NE, Atlanta, Georgia, USA